top of page

 🌙 Dinner

-• Roti + vegetables
+• Whole wheat roti + well-cooked vegetables

-👉 Keep dinner light
+👉 Keep dinner light to prevent nighttime indigestion

 🍗 Non-Vegetarian Diet Plan